moby/moby/docs/sources/articles/runmetrics.md

 environment within the network namespace of a container using **ip-netns magic**.

-The `ip-netns exec`{.docutils .literal} command will let you execute any program (present in the host system) within any network namespace visible to the current process.
+The `ip-netns exec` command will let you execute any program (present in the host system) within any network namespace visible to the current process.
 This means that your host will be able to enter the network namespace of your containers, but your containers